zhiwu-huang/SPDNet/README.md

 Note:

-The AFEW data can be downloaded from http://www.vision.ee.ethz.ch/~zzhiwu/
+To run the code, one should place the AFEW SPD data under the folder "./data/afew/".
+The AFEW SPD data can be downloaded from http://www.vision.ee.ethz.ch/~zzhiwu/